vaibhavgoswami14o9/simple_calculator/README.md

 Start calculating!

 📌 Notes
-Only supports single-step arithmetic (no parentheses or order of operations 🙌 Credits
+Only supports single-step arithmetic (no parentheses or order of operations) 🙌 Credits
-Built with 💙 by Vaibhav
+Built  💙 by Vaibhav Goswami

 Built as a beginner-friendly project to demonstrate core web development skills